 You’re about to learn something you’re never going to forget, and your plants will thank you!

-If you’re completely new to indoor LED grow lights, you might want to check out 7 Myths LED Grow Light Companies Tell You
+If you’re completely new to indoor LED grow lights, you might want to check out How LED Grow Lights Work

 The Spectrum Breakdown: HID Bulb vs LED Chip

 First of all, it is no question that LEDs are more efficient at creating light than an HPS lamp.
 LEDs will always beat HPS on a light meter…